mercuryoio/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 ***
 ### 5. Signature Wallet Address

-To protect against forgery of the crypto-wallet address, you have to use a signature.
+TTo protect crypto-wallet address against forgery, you have to use a signature.

 On the dashboard, in the widget’s setting, there is a section where you can enable signature verification.

-The partner sets Secret (automatically generated or manually) and sets the “Check signature“ checkbox.
+The partner sets Secret (automatically generated or manually) and checks the “Check signature“ box.

 ![img3](https://github.com/mercuryoio/api-migration-docs/blob/master/img3.png)

-When the checkbox is on, the signature and address parameters must be appended to the widget’s URL (the partner generates on its side and substitutes).
+When the checkbox is on, the signature and address parameters must be appended to the widget’s URL (the partner generates on their side and substitutes).

 Signature is calculated using the following algorithm: